Adao007/bevy_dialogue_system/README.md

-# bevy_dialogue_system
+# target_practice in bevy!
-A learning project for creating a reusable dialogue system.
+A learning project for learning FPS programming in 3D!